 I have no idea how much time and money T-Mobile and GoGo In-Flight are spending on this promo, but I wouldn’t be surprised if the internal and external costs of it turn out to be far higher than whatever they would get out of investing the same amount of money and effort on simply making their services better.

-All of the CX perspective—100% of it—is anchored on the corporate side.
+All of the CX perspective—100% of it—is anchored on the corporate side, the seller’s side (or the CX system supplier side).
 Not the customer side.
 Worse, in every CX case the perspective is of one company, or a small collection of companies (e.g. T-Mobile and GoGo Inflight, or both plus the four other companies in the third of the first set of bullet points above).

 The problem with this perspective is that it makes the customer’s experience different for every company she deals with.
 Worse, she has to spend non-recoverable time and effort trying to figure out what’s going on with each of the different companies imposing cognitive burdens along with promotional bargains.
 As the promos add up, the diminished returns are compounded, and the bargains add up to far less than $0.

-If we take away the complexity, and take the customer’s perspective, you see only two ways a company can “deliver” the best possible “experience” to customers:
+If we take away the complexity, and take the customer’s perspective, we see only two ways a company can “deliver” the best possible “experience” to customers:

 - By making it as simple as possible to deal with the company; and